Awards and Recognition of Our Home Caregivers and Services in Pittsburgh, PA

 We are proud to present our Award winning Staff of Home Caregivers

 Our agency holds an annual ceremony to celebrate those home caregivers who truly go above and beyond.
-Comfort Keepers of Pittsburgh is proud to present our amazing care providers who have been recognized nationally as embodying what it takes to truly be a loving care provider.
+Comfort Keepers of Pittsburgh is proud to present our amazing care providers who have been recognized nationally as embodying what it takes to truly be an exceptional care provider.

-Our agency is proud to announce that one our Caregivers has received the National Caregiver of the Year Award.
+We are proud to announce that one of our Caregivers has received the National Caregiver of the Year Award.
 Carol Kravice was selected as one of six caregivers from across the country for this award out of a pool of one hundred (100) applicants.
 The two step process was initiated by the franchisor selecting 24 semi-finalists from the original applicants.
 The seven hundred (700) franchised territories voted for the six (6) national finalists.

 Feedback from a client, Bobbie T: “Carol makes suggestions and follows through.
 She’s good hearted and goes above and beyond.
 She’ll do anything that she’s asked to do.
 She’s not a spring chicken either, but she still tries to help in whatever way.
 She just came from that environment, she’s like a member of my family.”